material-motion/material-motion/specifications/runtime/transaction.md

     plan.fromValue = 5
     transaction.add(plan, target)

-Here's the log.
-Notice that each entry has a different `fromValue`.
+Notice that each entry has a different `fromValue` in the following log:

     [
       {action: 'add', plan: {..., fromValue = 0}},